ugr-sail/sinergym/docs/source/pages/rewards.rst

    controlled building has been taken into account.

--  ``ExpReward`` is very similar, but in this case the discomfort is calculated using the exponential difference between current temperature and comfort ranges.
+-  ``ExpReward`` is very similar, but in this case the discomfort is calculated using the **exponential difference** between current temperature and comfort ranges.
    That means that the increase penalty for the discomfort is higher if we are far from the target temperatures.

--  ``HourlyLinearReward`` is a slight modification of the linear function, but the weight given to the discomfort depends on the hour of the day.
+-  ``HourlyLinearReward`` is a slight modification of the linear function, but the weight given to the discomfort depends on the **hour of the day**.
 If the current hour of the simulation is in working hours (by default, from 9 AM to 7 PM) both comfort and energy consumption weights equally, but outside those hours only energy is considered.

-These rewards are always negative, meaning that perfect behavior has a cumulative reward of 0.
+These rewards are **always negative**, meaning that perfect behavior has a cumulative reward of 0.
 Notice also that there are two temperature comfort ranges defined, one for the summer period and other for the winter period.
 The weights of each term in the reward allow to adjust the importance of each aspect when evaluating the environments.

-The reward functions have a series of parameters in their constructor whose values may depend on the building we are using or other characteristics.
+The reward functions have a series of **parameters** in their constructor whose values may depend on the building we are using or other characteristics.
 For example, the internal temperature or energy variables used to calculate penalties may have a different name in different buildings.